Elastic curves and phase transitions: Introduction

-There are various other points of view even in the plane.
+There are various other points of view even for planar curves.
 For closed curves, Gage's classical result of isoperimetric inequality type \cite{Ga83} is recently generalized in \cite{BuHe15} and \cite{FeKaNi16} independently.
-For open curves, a well-studied topic is a bifurcation problem concerning buckling (see e.g.\ \cite{An83,An95,Ma84}).
-The stability of post-buckling elasticae is even now a central issue (e.g.\ \cite{GaLeMe80,JiBa15,Ma14,Sa08b,SaLe10}).
-Obstacle type problems are also studied in various settings; confined closed curves \cite{DoMuRo11,DaMaNo15}, graph curves above obstacles \cite{DaDe17}, and adhesion problems \cite{Ke16,Mi16,Mi16b}.
+For open curves, the stability of post-buckling elasticae is even now a central issue (see e.g.\ \cite{GaLeMe80,JiBa15,Ma14,Sa08b,SaLe10} and references therein).
+More recently, basic properties of elastic networks are investigated \cite{DaNoPl17,DaPl17}: Along the way it is confirmed in \cite{DaNoPl17} that a global minimizer in a ``drop'' setting ($l=0$ and $\theta_0$, $\theta_1$ not fixed) is the half figure-eight and thus unique up to rotation.
+Free boundary problems of obstacle type are also studied in various settings; confined closed curves \cite{DoMuRo11,DaMaNo15}, graph curves above obstacles \cite{DaDe17}, and adhesion problems \cite{Ke16,Mi16,Mi16b}.
 In particular, the author studied a singular limit for an adhesion problem in the paper \cite{Mi16}, from which some ideas in the present paper come.
-However, at that time, the author just derived a result of $\Gamma$-convergence for graph curves, and in fact was not aware of the direct connection to phase transitions.

-Concerning the terminology ``phase transition'', one may suppose that our viewpoint is not new in elastic problems since the ``phase-field method'' is often used even for elastic problems (see e.g. \cite{DoLeWo17,DoMuRo11,RoSc06}).
-The phase-field method is also crucially based on the concept of phase transitions, but it is completely different from our concept.
-Basically, the phase-field method approximates an objective $n$-dimensional surface by an ``interface'' of a smoothed characteristic function defined in $(n+1)$-dimension.
+The terminology ``phase transition'' may be confusing since phase-field methods are often used even for elastic problems (see e.g. \cite{DoLeWo17,DoMuRo11,RoSc06}).
+The naive idea of phase-field methods is to approximate an objective $n$-dimensional surface by an ``interface'' of a smoothed characteristic function defined in $(n+1)$-dimension, so essentially different from our idea.

-It is worth noting that our philosophy is similar to Ni and Takagi's celebrated study \cite{NiTa91} (see also \cite{NiPaTa92,NiTa93}).
-They prove that, for a singularly perturbed elliptic equation with small perturbation, any solution of least energy has one peak at a boundary point.
-In addition, the treated equation is essentially same as our elastica equation in one-dimension.
-Although the imposed constraints, considered energies, and obtained results are different, the concepts considering a limit of least energy solutions and ``localizing'' the effect of energy are in common.
+It is worth noting that our philosophy is similar to Ni and Takagi's celebrated study for a singularly perturbed elliptic equation \cite{NiTa91} (see also \cite{NiPaTa92,NiTa93}).
+A common point is that they also obtain some control of least energy solutions in a singular limit, localizing the effect of energy into the boundary.